Divij-Singh-Soodan/CrisisMind--AI-powered-emergency-response-platform-IIT-Hackathon-Project-/README.md

 * Receive the user’s emergency description.
 * Process the request.
-* Communicate with Gemini AI.
+* Communicate with  OpenAI API.
 * Return structured results to the frontend.
 * Handle errors and API communication.

 ⸻

-3. AI Engine (Gemini)
+3. AI Engine (GPT 4.0 model using  OpenAI API )

 This is responsible for understanding the emergency.